Jackie Robinson Negro League Statistics

 1 Season 47 163 63 14 4 5 .387 13 SS

-Jackie Robinson played in the 1945 Negro League All-Star Game where he went zero-for-five (0-5).
-On the Major League level he appeared in the following games:
+Jackie Robinson played in the 1945 Negro League All-Star Game where he went zero-for-five at the plate, but did great in the field (at shortstop).
+Once he made the Major League level. he appeared in the following All-Star Games:

-Did you know that in 1994 the Rookie of the Year Award was officially changed by Major League Baseball to the Jackie Robinson Award?
+Did you know that in 1994 the Rookie of the Year Award was officially changed (it's name) by Major League Baseball to the Jackie Robinson Award?

 At the University of California, Los Angeles, Jackie Robinson performed better in track, football, and basketball than he did in baseball.